The Geo database is downloaded from MaxMind, a leading provider of IP Intelligence and online fraud prevention tools.

 Geo Policy hidden from navigation pane

-As of R81 Geo Policy will be hidden from the navigation pane if no rules are configured in that window.
+Starting from R81, Geo Policy is hidden from the navigation pane if no rules are configured in that window.
+Geo Policy is now supported through Updatable Objects in the Access Control Policy.
 Geo Policy rules can still be configured in Updatable Objects as described above.

-If however Geo Policy window is needed, It is possible to disable its hidden visibility by setting the environment variable "disableHiddenGeoPolicy" to any value.
+If Geo Policy window is needed, it is possible to disable its hidden visibility by setting the environment variable "disableHiddenGeoPolicy" to any value.

 The environment variable should be set in the following way: